Eight and a half years ago, I came across some articles on that changed the way I look at retirement spending.

 Variable withdrawal strategies are a series of dynamic ways to spend your wealth when you achieve financial independence or security and in retirement.

-In these strategies, you are allow to vary the amount that you withdraw yearly, based on the situation that you and the environment is going through.
+In these strategies, you are allow to vary the amount that you withdraw from your wealth portfolio annually, based on the situation that you and the environment is going through.

 To understand why I came to believe variable withdrawal strategies are better, we need to understand a non-variable withdrawal strategy.

-Just go to File > Make a copy and you can use it.
+Just go to File… > Make a copy and you can use it and follow along.

 The 4% Safe Withdrawal Rate or Constant Inflation-Adjusting Spending Strategy

-In 1994, William Bengen, a certified financial planner in USA published in the Journal of Financial Planning his research on the 4% Safe Withdrawal Rate.
+In 1994, William Bengen, a certified financial planner in United States, published in the Journal of Financial Planning his research on the 4% Safe Withdrawal Rate.

-Mr Bengen sought to look through the data of the past USA stock and bond returns, and find out what is a withdrawal rate that can be a success, regardless of the financial market’s performance.
+Mr Bengen sought to look through the data of the past USA stock and bond returns, and find out what withdrawal rate can be a success, regardless of the financial market’s performance.

 This means that at the end of 30 years, your money will not be depleted to $0 and you can spend and keep up with inflation.

-How would you spend your money in a constant inflation adjusting strategy?
+How would you spend your money over 5 years in a constant inflation adjusting strategy?

 The wealth machine is a 50% stocks and 50% bonds diversified index portfolio.